B2B Leads Data

 (Click image to enlarge)

-There are numerous ways that this works in practice, including:
+There are numerous ways that these techniques work in practice, including:

 ABM - Account Based Marketing